iamdtang/itp/public/assignments/405-final-project.md

 - did you meet all the requirements?
 - styling / html document structure (as opposed to pages not having an HTML document structure)
 - does it work?

-**Final project presentations will take place on the last day of class**